Noise-Aware Generalization: Robustness to In-Domain Noise and Out-of-Domain Generalization: Conclusion

 \section{Conclusion}

-This work addresses the challenges of training noisy, diverse real-world data by exploring \taskspace (\taskAbbr), a task focused on handling in-domain noise and improving out-of-domain generalization.
-It highlights several key takeaways.
+This work addresses the challenges of training noisy, diverse real-world data by exploring \taskspace (\taskAbbr), which focuses on handling in-domain noise and improving out-of-domain generalization.
+We highlight several key takeaways.
 First, \taskAbbrspace presents new challenges, which complicate the task of distinguishing between noise and domain distribution shifts.
 Second, a naive combination of LNL and DG does not effectively address this task.
 Domain shift can interfere with noise detection, and LNL-based sample selection can inadvertently skew the domain distribution.
 Lastly, we demonstrate that using cross-domain comparisons as a critical signal for noise detection significantly improves performance.
 Noise, which lacks the intrinsic class features, fails to exhibit closer distances to other domains.
 Experimental results validate the effectiveness of our approach, and the discussion also provides insights for further advancing \taskAbbr.